Become a Professional Trader?

 5. Let yourself grow over time.
 This builds on the last point.
 You’re probably not going to impress anyone by making risky trades, especially if you lose big.
 Let yourself grow slowly, over time.
 Learn from your mistakes, and refine your methods.
 Look at what is working for you and what types of trades are most consistent in terms of making profits.
 Focus on those, and increase your position over time.
 This is how you create a steady, and long-term career as a trader.

 In conclusion, if you want to become a Wall Street trader the traditional way, I’m not going to stop you.
 However, I prefer to take the road less traveled and trade from any and everywhere in the world.
-If you prefer my approach to trading, you can consider checking out myteam to learn the lessons I have to share.
+If you prefer my approach to trading, you can consider checking out my Trading Challenge team to learn the lessons I have to share.

 Do you want to become a Wall Street trader or Retail Trader?